You’ve Ditched Dairy. But Which Plant-Based Milk is Best for the Environment?

 Almond Milk has one of the lowest greenhouse gas emissions and uses less land than dairy milk but almond milk is known for its high water usage.
 Almond milk requires more water than any of the other dairy alternatives: It takes 130 pints of water to produce a single glass of almond milk.

 What do bees have to do with it?
 They have to pollinate all those almond trees!
 As the almond industry grows, so does the bees' workload.
-Nearly 70% of commercial bees in the US are drafted every spring to pollinate almonds.
+Nearly 70 percent of commercial bees in the US are drafted every spring to pollinate almonds.
 Last year, it's estimated that one-third of the bees died from the pressures of this imbalance of growth.

 Coconut sounds like a vacation drink: It looks like something a caveman (or woman) would have loved.
 Hearty, romantic, with a beautiful tree to call home!
 But the story is nothing short of sweatshop conditions, in countries with poor populations where pickers get paid less than a dollar a day.